crunchbone/lua-text-adventure/README.md

 # lua-text-adventure
 ## Created by crunchbone
-Create a pull request on what can be fixed or changed to have better performance
+Create a fork and submit a pull request on what can be fixed or changed to have better performance